aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Battle flow/EndEnemyTurn.md

 ## Procedure

-- If we were not in the enemy party member's `hitaction`, the `DoublePain` [medal](../../Enums%20and%20IDs/Medal.md) isn't equipped and the enemy party member's `notired` is false, its `tired` field is incremented (this adds an exhaustion)
+- If we were not in the enemy party member's `hitaction`, the `DoublePain` [medal](../../Enums%20and%20IDs/Medal.md) isn't equipped and the enemy party member's `notired` is false, its `tired` field is incremented (this adds an exhaustion).
+NOTE: This neglects HARDEST and B.O.S.S's EX mode making this check incorrect as it leaves exhaustion enabled on HARDEST without `DoublePain`, same for EX mode
 - If we were not in the enemy party member's `hitaction`, the enemy party member's `cantmove` is incremented (this consumes the actor turn)
 - The enemy party member's `hitaction` is reset to false
 - Unless `dontusecharge` is true, the enemy party member's `charge` is reset to 0